rcaos/Swift-Radio-App/README.md

-# Swift Radio app made with SwiftUI
+# Swift Radio app made with SwiftUI and SwiftData

 - Listen and save your favorite radio station